libp2p/hydra-booster/README.md

         Specify the number of Hydra heads to create. (default -1) HYDRA_PORT_BEGIN int
-        If set, begin port allocation here (default -1)
+        If set, begin port allocation here (default -1) HYDRA_RANDOM_SEED string
+        Seed to use to generate IDs (useful if you want to have persistent IDs).
+Should be Base64 encoded and 256bits
+  HYDRA_ID_OFFSET int
+        What offset in the sequence of keys generated from random-seed to start from
 ```

 ### Best Practices